marisafergo/Undergraduate-Project-2019/README.md

 # Undergraduate-Project-2019
-Main scripts used in my final year independent project - "Inferring Core-Mantle Boundary Heat Flow: Constraints From The Geomagnetic Field".
+Main scripts used in my final year independent project at University of Leeds - "Inferring Core-Mantle Boundary Heat Flow: Constraints From The Geomagnetic Field".